-One of the core shared values between the EU and the US is a fundemental committment to the UN Declaration of Human Rights.
-The U.S. is an original signatory of the UN Charter and Declaration, while the EU holds its observer membership alongside the full memberships of all its 28 Member States.
+One of the core shared values between the EU and the US is a fundamental commitment to the UN Declaration of Human Rights.
+The US is an original signatory of the UN Charter and Declaration, while the EU holds its observer membership alongside the full memberships of all its 27 member states.

-In American law, the U.S. Supreme Court recognizes not only the rights enumerated in the U.S. Constitution as "fundamental," but further describes fundamental rights as those rights that pre-date the Foundation of the United States.
-In EU law, the Charter of Fundamental Rights of the European Union brings together all rights found in the jurisprudence constante of the CJEU as well as those rights and freedoms enshrined in the European Convention on Human Rights; other rights and principles from the common constitutional traditions of the member states, and international instruments.
+In American law, the US Supreme Court recognizes not only the rights enumerated in the U.S. Constitution as "fundamental," but further describes fundamental rights as those rights that pre-date the foundation of the United States.
+In EU law, the Charter of Fundamental Rights of the European Union brings together all rights found in the jurisprudence constante of the Court of Justice of the European Union as well as those rights and freedoms enshrined in the European Convention on Human Rights; other rights and principles from the common constitutional traditions of the member states, and international instruments.
 The Charter gained full legal effect after the Treaty of Lisbon's entry into force on December 1, 2009.